Ductwork not cooling

 2. 2

-Use duct tape or mastic sealant to patch any small gaps or holes in the ductwork, if you can safely access them.
+Use duct tape or mastic sealant to seal any small cracks or gaps in the ductwork.

 Frequently Asked Questions